 The value and availability of franking credits to a Holder will differ depending on the Holder's particular tax circumstances.
 Holders should be aware that the potential value of any franking credits does not accrue at the same time as the receipt of any cash Distribution.
-Holders should also be aware that the ability to use the franking credits, either as an offset to a tax liability or by claiming a refund after the end of the income year, will depend on the individual tax position of each Holder and the tax rules that apply at the time.
-The laws relating to the availability of franking and franking credits may change.
+Holders should Investment Risks franking and franking credits may change.